eschan145/eschan145/README.md

   * Stupidly confusing and inconsistent design in some sections (`[] == ![]`).
   * Unnecessarily weird and confusing scoping.

 TL;DR: JavaScript should only be used for web applications and used sparingly.
-It is bad at everything else.
+It is bad at just about everything else.
 </details>

 <details>